 the discount applies only to the amount of the fee payment that

 a return that is timely filed in accordance with this Section.
-The discount is not permitted on fees paid on aviation fuel sold or used on and after December 1, 2019.
-This exception for aviation fuel only applies for so long as the revenue use requirements of 49 U.S.C.
-47017(b) and 49 U.S.C.
-47133 are binding on the State.
+The discount is not permitted on fees paid on aviation fuel sold or used on and after December 1, 2019 and through December 31, 2020.

-Beginning on January 1, 2018, each retailer required or authorized to collect the fee imposed by this Act on aviation fuel at retail in this State during the preceding calendar month shall, instead of reporting and paying tax on aviation fuel as otherwise required by this Section, file an aviation fuel tax return with the Department, on or before the twentieth day of each calendar month.
+Beginning with returns due on January 20, 2019 and ending with returns due on January 20, 2021, each retailer required or authorized to collect the fee imposed by this Act on aviation fuel at retail in this State during the preceding calendar month shall, instead of reporting and paying tax on aviation fuel as otherwise required by this Section, report and pay such tax on a separate aviation fuel tax return, or on a separate line on the return.
 The requirements related to the return shall be as otherwise provided in this Section.
 Notwithstanding any other provisions of this Act to the contrary, retailers collecting fees on aviation fuel shall file all aviation fuel tax returns and shall make all aviation fuel fee payments by electronic means in the manner and form required by the Department.
-For purposes of this paragraph, "aviation fuel" means a product that is intended for use or offered for sale as fuel for an aircraft.
+For purposes of this paragraph, "aviation fuel" means jet fuel and aviation gasoline.

 If any payment provided for in this Section exceeds the receiver's liabilities under this Act, as shown on an original return, the Department may authorize the receiver to credit such excess payment against liability subsequently to be remitted to the Department under this Act, in accordance with reasonable rules adopted by the Department.
 If the Department subsequently determines that all or any part of the credit taken was not actually due to the receiver, the receiver's discount shall be reduced by an amount equal to the difference between the discount as applied to the credit taken and that actually due, and that receiver shall be liable for penalties and interest on such difference.